 These ecosystems are interconnected.
 And consumers and companies are present in all of them, because of why it is fundamental for organizations to understand the new rules: companies competing for new spaces and models (which are no longer static compartments for each industry) and consumers more willing to acquire goods and services from companies that understand better their needs.

 We are, inescapably, in the era of connectivity and, in this new concept, data is one of the key factors.
-Companies must articulate their strategies around data management to achieve an orchestrator role in such ecosystems.
+Companies must articulate their strategies around data management in all the areas of their value chains to achieve an orchestrator role in such ecosystems.

 From our standpoint, there are two essential pillars for an insurer to be connected to the rest of actors of the ecosystem: to be simultaneously a data-driven and a service-oriented company.